-You need to learn about the qualification requirements required to work as a tour guide in Europe.
+You must learn about the qualifications required to work as a European tour guide.
 Get a Certification or university degree in tourism or related fields.

 Learn The Language

-You need to have a good command and fluency in the language that is spoken in the European nation.
+You need to have a good command and fluency in the language spoken in the European nation.

 Get Knowledge About Europe

-Get knowledge of the language, history, food, culture, politics, economy, geography, and flora and fauna of the continent.
+Get knowledge of the continent's language, history, food, culture, politics, economy, geography, flora, and fauna.

-Learn about its geological condition, the culture and history, and the likes and dislikes of localities and international visitors who come to visit Europe.
+Learn about its geological condition, culture and history, and the likes and dislikes of localities and international European visitors.
 Get a first-aid certificate to prove your capability in dealing with emergencies.

-The next step after becoming qualified is to choose the right touring company that suits your personality and organizes the type of tours you are passionate about.
+The next step after becoming qualified is to choose the right touring company that suits your personality and organises the type of tours you are passionate about.

 Once you find the right company, keep applying for jobs till you get a break in your dream job.

-Be confident while selling your skills, which are vital to successfully run a tour.
-Showcase any professional talents and experiences like performing under pressure, proficiency in any relevant language, team working abilities, educational knowledge that shows you the most suitable candidate for the job.
+Be confident while selling your skills, which are vital to successfully running a tour.
+Showcase any professional talents and experiences like performing under pressure, proficiency in the relevant language, teamwork abilities, and academic knowledge that show you the most suitable candidate for the job.

 What Things Should A Tour Guide Carry at Work?

-Following are the essential gears and accessories for any tour guide:
+Following are the essential gear and accessories for any tour guide:

 Compact first aid box

-A handy weapon when traveling to a wildlife sanctuary
+A handy weapon when travelling to a wildlife sanctuary

 What Tasks Should A Tour Guide Undertake Before Commencing A Tour?